Geometry Power Tools

 button will display a list of available diagnostics grouped by category,

-may not apply to specific geometry, or may only need to be run once
+diagnostics may not apply to specific geometry, or may only need to

-per geometry.
-To avoid long analysis times, select only diagnostics that
+be run once per geometry.
+To avoid long analysis times, select only

-button to return to the main Geometry power tool panel.
+the Done button to return to the main Geometry power

 - Analyze the geometry: Click the Analyze

-for analysis will vary based on the number and complexity of volumes
+taken for analysis will vary based on the number and complexity of

 - Select an entity to examine: Once analysis is